okilimnik/cljsrn-template/README.md

 ## Writing and Running Tests

 This project is set up to use [jest](https://facebook.github.io/jest/) for tests.
 You can configure whatever testing strategy you like, but jest works out of the box.
-Create test files in directories called `__tests__` or with the `.test` extension to have the files loaded by jest.
-See the [the template project](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/App.test.js) for an example test.
-The [jest documentation](https://facebook.github.io/jest/docs/en/getting-started.html) is also a wonderful resource, as is the [React Native testing tutorial](https://facebook.github.io/jest/docs/en/tutorial-react-native.html).
+Create test files in directories called `__tests__` to have the files loaded by jest.
+See the [the template project](https://github.com/react-community/create-react-native-app/tree/master/react-native-scripts/template/__tests__) for an example test.
+The [jest documentation](https://facebook.github.io/jest/docs/getting-started.html) is also a wonderful resource, as is the [React Native testing tutorial](https://facebook.github.io/jest/docs/tutorial-react-native.html).

 ## Environment Variables